Dean of engineering school at Southern Methodist University to be new Clarkson president

 And, finally there must be transparency.

-“You are never going to have every decision universally endorsed by everyone it impacts,” he said “and since that’s the case, building up those trusting relationships over time and having people understand the motivation for the reason your making the decisions you are, makes it much easier for them to accept when the decision being made is one that they don’t completely agree with.”
+“You are never going to have every decision universally endorsed by everyone it impacts,” he said, “and since that’s the case, building up those trusting relationships over time and having people understand the motivation for the reason you’re making the decisions you are, makes it much easier for them to accept when the decision being made is one that they don’t completely agree with.”

 The long tenure of President Collins gives the next leader of Clarkson some advantages, Mr. Christensen said.